01TeardownHow it works

 Situation

-AI-assisted work often needs different kinds of help: research, synthesis, coding, review, and handoff.
+AI-assisted work often needs different kinds of help.
+It may need research, synthesis, and coding.
+It may also need review and handoff.
 The same helper should not carry every step at the same level of effort.

 Workflow problem